xaratustrah/webstats_docker/README.md

 But in a small application, like a weather station running on a raspberry pi, you may still be interested in doing this.
 The most secure way is of course to connect to the host from the container using `ssh`.
 As you can see in the `Dockerfile` this can be accomplished by using a key authorization.
 The user name is given via environment variable at the deploy time.

+The ssh connection in the script:

+    ssh -o LogLevel=QUIET -o StrictHostKeyChecking=no -tt -l $DOCKERHOST_USER $DOCKERHOST

+prevents SSH from printing errors like:

+    Pseudo-terminal will not be allocated because stdin is not a terminal.

+and

+    connection to x.y.z closed.

+and also asking if you are sure to connect to a new host when ran for the first time.

 #### Starting